 Nisha was recently hired to work for a small internet company.
 Lyle, one of her co-workers, downloaded a screen saver on his computer, which displays a famous modern-art painting.
-One part of the painting shows a nude female body.
-Nisha must walk by Lyle's desk many times a day, and cannot help but see the screen saver when she passes by.
-Nisha leaves an anonymous note on his computer monitor when he is not there asking him to remove the offensive screen saver.
-When Lyle gets back to his desk he is surprised by the note, since he doesn't consider the painting to be offensive.
+One part of the painting shows a nude female.

+doesn't consider the painting to be offensive.